mikeghen/litecoin-solo-mining-tutorial/README.md

 You don't need to be a developer but to support this setup and solo mine for a long enough time to actually mine a block, you need system admin skills (might be wise to find a techie friend who can help admin this setup if this is something new to you)

 ## Getting Started

+:information_source: If you're doing this on AWS or GCP, use a large instance with good network connection then after you finish, dial it down to a smaller instance.

 First, begin by setting up a Ubuntu server.
 You will need to have enough disk space for the blockchain.
 I'm using these specs on Google Cloud Engine:

 * Ubuntu 16.04